-Getting rid of malware on Android is crucial to keep personal data safe and out of the hands of hackers.
+Getting rid of malware on Android is crucial to keep personal data safe and out of the hands of cybercriminals.

 If your Android device is acting strange and you believe malware is the culprit, read on.